paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 > you should see a system in your fleet chat highlighted in orange, right click it and select “Set Destination”.
 Now above the green and red squares you will see the word route with a big A to the left of it, if you left click on the big A it will open a menu, the main things to look at here are prefer shorter and prefer safer route, in your normal travels you will most likely be using prefer safer as it will attempt to avoid low security systems wherever possible, today we will be using prefer shorter since we intend to be in these systems.
 We will often ask people to allign to the out gate, the outgate is always the yellow gate on your overview, please select the yellow outgate in your overview and allign to outgate.

 ## Voice comms
+When speaking in voice comms, always try to speak in the third person.
+Saying "me" or "I" doesn't work unless everybody knows your voice.
+GRIP fleets are full of first time participants, so you need to use your own name.

 Sometimes when things are heating up and there is a lot of chattering going on it is a good idea to use some of the comms status commands.

 > It is mportant that you teach your fleet members about voice comms discipline